 One of Yosemite National Parks attractions is hiking.
 Many families put off hiking when they are travelling with kids.
 At Yosemite National Park you can find hikes to suit all abilities including little feet.

 There is no better way to keep kids walking than the reward of seeing a waterfall at the end.
-The hike to Lower Yosemite Falls means that you can see the waterfall for most of the trek.
+The hike to Lower Yosemite Falls is one of the best hikes in Yosemite for kids.
+What makes it so great is you can see the waterfall for most of the trek.
 It is about a mile of paved ground which makes it great for strollers.